Sm Head 05

 HoloSapiens - the TCM "Food as Medicine" Project

 The Five Elements are Wood, Fire, Earth, Metal and Water.
-Besides being nature substances the elements also own qualities - the wood ascends, the water moistens, the fire flares, the metal cuts, the earth contains growth.
+Besides being nature's substances the elements also own qualities - the wood ascends, the water moistens, the fire flares, the metal cuts, the earth contains growth.
 Within these qualities the elements form different types of relationships with one another.
-For example the fire needs wood to burn, the ash from the fire creates earth, the earth contains metal, etc. In this type of relationship every element generates, and is generated by an element.
+For example fire needs wood to burn, ash from the fire creates earth, the earth contains metal, etc. In this type of relationship every element generates, and is generated by an element.
 Thus this relationship is called a “generating relationship”.
-In another type of relationship, each element is controlled by and controls another element – metal cuts wood, water extinguishes fire, fire melts metal, etc. Thus this type of relationship is called a “controlling relationship”
+In another type of relationship, each element is controlled by and controls another element – metal cuts wood, water extinguishes fire, fire melts metal, etc. Thus this type of relationship is called a “controlling/restricting relationship”

 All internal organs work together in Yin and Yang partnerships.
 The solid organs, i.e. the Liver, the Heart, the Spleen, the Lung and the Kidney (some also count the pancreas) produce, transform, regulate and contain Qi and blood.
 They have solid structure and rather passive function therefore belong to Yin, as Yin represents matter, structure and slowness.
 The hollow organs, i.e. the Gall Bladder, the Small Intestine, the Large Intestine, the Urinary Bladder, the Stomach and the Triple Burner are responsible for the digestion, and the transportation of nutrients and waist.
 They have a hollow structure and an active function therefore belong to Yang, as Yang represents function and warming principle in traditional Chinese medicine.